Larry Connors Machine

-One of the early pioneers in algorithmic trading, Larry Connors, has announced that he will discontinue providing his service, The Machine, to the public at the end of this year, and he will return to private money management.
+One of the early pioneers in algorithmic trading, Larry Connors, announced that he was discontinuing his service, The Machine, to the public at the end of 2014.
+He was returning to private money management.
 For those traders using The Machine, it begs the question, ‘What do I do now?’
 One such option is Quantitrader (QiT).

-For those who don’t know, The Machine is Larry’s program that allows traders to mix and match his trading algorithms in order to build a portfolio of trading strategies.
-The Machine provides not only daily signals but also shows the back-tested results for the portfolio.
-However, the cost of The Machine is not insignificant and is usually bundled with Larry’s other services, such as the Chairman’s Club or Swing Traders’ Summit, which gives members access to new strategies as they come available on a monthly basis.
+For those who didn’t know, The Machine was Larry’s program that allowed traders to mix and match trading algorithms.
+You were able to build a portfolio of trading strategies.
+The Machine provided not only daily signals but also shows the back-tested results for the portfolio.
+However, the cost of The Machine is not insignificant.
+It was bundled with Larry’s other services, such as the Chairman’s Club or Swing Traders’ Summit.
+This gave members access to new strategies as they come available on a monthly basis.
 If you don’t subscribe to these additional services, the new strategies are not available in your Machine access.

 QiT vs. The Machine

-One key difference between QiT and The Machine is that while Larry’s group is continuously bombarding traders with new strategies, QiT focuses on a core-group of strategies and then performs a rolling optimization monthly on key variables used in the algorithms.
+One key difference between QiT and The Machine is that Larry’s group is continuously bombarding traders with new strategies.
+QiT focuses on a core-group of strategies.
+It then performs a rolling optimization monthly on key variables used in the algorithms.
 This optimization keeps the strategies more reflective of current market conditions.
 Trading strategies in The Machine do allow users to define some of the variables, such as the exit rules and the pull-back percentages required to enter a trade.
 But users are unable to perform a true optimization on a particular strategy because many elements are hard-coded and cannot be changed by the user.

-If you are an algorithmic trader or considering this style of trading, you owe it to yourself to check us out.
-I first joined this service back in 2013 and for a period of six months, I ran two portfolios, one with QiT and the other with The Machine.
-I subsequently canceled my subscription to The Machine and now solely use QiT for my portfolio trading for the two key reasons outlined above.
-I like the set-it-and-forget-it trading style of QiT vs. the emotional turmoil of being hit with a new strategy monthly and constantly questioning whether my portfolio strategies are up to date with the current market conditions.
+I first joined this service back in 2013 and for a period of six months.
+I ran two portfolios, one with QiT and the other with The Machine.
+Subsequently, I canceled my subscription to The Machine.
+Then used only the QiT for my portfolio trading for the two key reasons outlined above.
+The set-it-and-forget-it trading style of QiT vs. the emotional turmoil of being hit with a new strategy monthly and constantly questioning whether my portfolio strategies are up to date with the current market conditions suited me.
 I sleep easier at night, and lo and behold, my returns are greater.
 To discover for yourself the benefits of QiT, click the button below and kick their tires for a few weeks.